Rodents

 No one wants uninvited guests like rats or mice in their home.
 They can cause damage, spread germs, and be a general nuisance.
-So let’s work together to keep your home rodent-free.

 The best way to deal with rodents is to keep them out in the first place.
 Here’s how you can make your home less appealing to them:

 Seal up holes and cracks: Check for tiny gaps around doors, windows, pipes, and vents.
 Even a hole the size of a dime is enough for a mouse to squeeze through.
-Use caulk or steel wool to seal them.
+Use caulking or steel wool to seal them.

 Tidy up your yard: Tall grass, woodpiles, and clutter make great hiding spots for rodents.
 Keep things neat and away from your house.